auth0/auth0-flutter/README.md

 For login or signup with username/password, the `Password` grant type needs to be enabled in your application.
 If you set the grants via the Management API you should activate both `http://auth0.com/oauth/grant-type/password-realm` and `Password`.
 Otherwise, the Auth0 Dashboard will take care of activating both when enabling `Password`.

-> 💡 If your Auth0 account has the "Bot Detection" feature enabled, your requests might be flagged for verification.
+> 💡 If your Auth0 account has the **Bot Detection** feature enabled, your requests might be flagged for verification.
 Check how to handle this scenario in the [Bot Detection](#bot-detection) section.

 > ⚠️ The ID Tokens obtained from Web Auth login are automatically validated by auth0_flutter, ensuring their contents have not been tampered with. **This is not the case for the ID Tokens obtained from the Authentication API client.** You must [validate](https://auth0.com/docs/security/tokens/id-tokens/validate-id-tokens) any ID Tokens received from the Authentication API client before using the information they contain.